-Blog » Scuba Diving Articles » 10 Tips To Horizontal Hover When Scuba Diving
+Blog » Scuba Diving Articles » Dive Skills » 10 Tips To Horizontal Hover When Scuba Diving

 10 Tips To Horizontal Hover When Scuba Diving

-The ability to statically horizontal hover when scuba diving dramatically increases your comfort and capability underwater.
+The ability to hover statically in horizontal trim when scuba diving dramatically increases your comfort and capability underwater.
 Unfortunately, this proficiency is frequently neglected in training courses; it takes time to master and too few scuba instructors are capable of doing it themselves.

-Horizontal trim is not innate if the diver is finning; the use of a flutter kick will mask poor trim because it allows the lower body to be held up.
+Horizontal trim is not innate if the diver is finning; using a flutter kick will mask poor trim because it allows the lower body to be held up.
 True horizontal trim can only be ascertained if the diver is static and hovering.

 Fine-tune & confirm your ideal weighting requirements.
 Any surplus weight will mean there is air in your BCD.
 As you attempt to hold trim, this air can migrate in the BCD and cause havoc with your trim.